mpauws/Student-Dashboard-Winc-Academy/README.md

+WINC STUDENT DASHBOARD

+The master branch contains my final code submitted at the assignment deadline.
+Additional code is added, but not yet merged onto the master branch.

-A big shout out to all the amazing teachers at Winc Academy!
+Lastly: a big shout out to all the amazing teachers at Winc Academy!
 Thanks for all the incredible teaching skills and even greater patience.

 I'm looking forward to sharpening my skills in the wonderful world of front-end developing!